kz882/gym/README.md

 ### New Features regarding Reward Function

 * Easy to modify the reward function
+* On initialization of the environment, a custom reward function can be passed
 * Configure how long the car can be outside track before restarting env
 * Now the reaward function takes into account: